 You don't want to record a whole episode and after realize there's audio problems you can't fix in post production!

-If you have a quest, make sure to guide him and ensure that their audio is good enough before start recording too.
+If you have a guest, make sure to guide them and ensure that their audio is good enough before start recording too.

 8. Keep proper microphone distance